-1. In the first step, you need to specify the target server and enter the credentials used to access it.
+1. In Step 1, you need to specify the SQL Server and authentication mode used to access the server:

 Click the Next button.